aws/aws-database-encryption-sdk-dynamodb/specification/dynamodb-encryption-client/ddb-support.md

 AddNonSensitiveBeacons examines an AttributeMap and modifies it to be appropriate for Searchable Encryption, returning a replacement AttributeMap.

+The [Beacon Key Source](../searchable-encryption/search-config.md#beacon-key-source) for the configured table MUST be used to obtain the correct beacon key information needed to add non sensitive beacons.

 AddNonSensitiveBeacons MUST only operate on [compound beacons](../searchable-encryption/beacons.md#compound-beacon) that do not have any [sensitive parts](../searchable-encryption/beacons.md#compound-beacon-initialization).